Contact: THECB Foster Liaison Dr. Kay Angrove

 - Orphan Foundation of America: http://orphan.org/index.php?id=30

-- National Foster Parent Association: http://nfpaonline.org/education
+- National Foster Parent Association: https://nfpaonline.org/Scholarship

-- Texas Foster Family Association Scholarship: http://www.tffa.org/news/scholarship-fund/
+- Texas Foster Family Association Scholarship: http://tffa.org/about/tffa-scholarship-application/

-- Sam Houston State’s Former Foster Youth Scholarship as well as other institutional scholarships at http://www.shsu.edu/~fao_www/scholarships/
+- Sam Houston State’s Former Foster Youth Scholarship as well as other institutional scholarships at https://www.shsu.edu/dept/financial-aid/scholarships/index.html

-Links to other financial aid resources
+Links to other financial aid resources: